Development of Passive Sampling Methodologies for Per- and Polyfluoroalkyl Substances

 PhD student Rachel Mackie collects samples

-Widespread contamination of environmental waters by per- and polyfluoroalkyl substances (PFAS) has occurred from the historic use of aqueous film forming foams (AFFFs).
-QAEHS has developed novel passive samplers to improve our ability to measure PFAS in the environment and wastewater.
-The passive sampling tools and associated predictive uptake models provide a cost-effective quantitative technique, allowing reliable and sensitive, time integrative monitoring of a wide range of PFAS.
+Widespread contamination of environmental waters by per- and polyfluoroalkyl substances (PFAS) has occurred from the historic use of aqueous film forming foams (AFFFs) and ongoing use of PFAS in consumer and industrial applications.
+QAEHS has developed a novel Microporous Polyethylene Tube (MPT) passive sampler to improve our ability to measure PFAS in the aquatic environment and wastewater.
+The passive sampling tool and associated predictive uptake models provide a cost-effective quantitative technique, allowing for sensitive, time integrative monitoring of a wide range of PFAS.

-The passive sampling tools can be used to yield representative spatial contamination information supporting reliable prediction of plume movement and mass flux from contaminated sites.
+The MPT passive sampler can be used to yield representative spatial contamination information supporting efforts to predict plume movement and mass flux from contaminated sites.
 This can facilitate the study of PFAS fate and transport, including transformation to perfluoroalkyl acid (PFAA) precursors in aqueous environments.

-Being time integrative, these samplers give a better understanding of exposures and ongoing loads of PFAS in dynamic systems, such as surface waters and wastewaters, than grab sampling.
+Being time integrative, the sampler can facilitate understanding of exposures and ongoing loads of PFAS in dynamic systems, such as surface waters and wastewaters.
 This can be used to better understand risk to aquatic environments and ongoing PFAS loads, for example, into and out of wastewater treatment plants.

 Outcomes